 The final solution to bring back Save As on Mac is to create a custom keyboard shortcut.
 Doing so will permanently put the Save As option in the File menu, so it will always be available to you without having to remember any key combination.

-We have already written a detailed tutorial on how to create custom keyboard shortcuts for Mac apps so we won’t go over it all again in details and I invite you to check out this tutorial for the step-by-step instructions.
+We have already written a detailed tutorial on how to create custom keyboard shortcuts for Mac apps, so we won’t go over it all again in detail, and I invite you to check out this tutorial for the step-by-step instructions.
 But here’s a quick recap.